 Navigation Approaches

-Robots combine sensor data with algorithms such as:
+Robots combine sensor data with advanced algorithms to make decisions:

 - Simultaneous Localization and Mapping (SLAM)